Tractables/ProbabilisticCircuits.jl/README.md

 ```

 ```
-Learning the parameters on a GPU took 0.027487305 seconds.
+Learning the parameters on a GPU took 0.147290093 seconds.
 ```

+Note that the insignificant speedup is due to the fact that the circuit is too small to make full use of the GPU.
+For large circuits the speedup could be at least ~10x.

 After the learning process, we can evaluate the model on the validation/test dataset.
 Here we use average log-likelihood per sample as the metric (we again utilize GPUs for efficiency):